sea-lab-wm/automatic_solution_identification_using_language_models/readme.md

 ## dataset
 This folder contains all the dataset used in the paper.
 The folder contains following subfolders:
 1. ```dataset/annotation_data```: This folder contains the annotation data, i.e., all the comments for all the 356 issues with the annotated code assigned by human annotators.
-2. ```dataset/issue_data```: This folder contains the issue title, summary, and meta-data information.
+2. ```dataset/issue_data```: This folder contains the issue title, summary, and meta-data information for the 356 issues.
-3.

-### dataset_construction/comment_data

-This folder contains:
-1. dataset_construction/comment_data/annotation_data_all_codes.json:    All Annotation Data
-2. dataset_construction/comment_data/coded_issue_data.json:             All Issue Comment Data
-3. dataset_construction/comment_data/example_actual_comment_data.csv:   Prompt Data
-4. dataset_construction/comment_data/manual_comment_mapping.csv:        Manually Mapped Data

-### dataset_construction/comment_data/folds

-This folder contains all comment data with 3 embeddings(LLama, BERT, GPT).
-These data are splitted in 10 folds for cross validation.
-Each fold have development dataset, train dataset, test dataset, validation dataset.
+3. ```solution_identification_data```: This folder contains the solution identification data, i.e., the issue comments labeled as either solution or non-solution and dataset split (prompt set, train set, and test set).

+## prompting
+This folder contains 10 prompts templates used for the prompting experiments.
+It also contains the generated prompts and responses for all the 10 prompts with all the 10 folds test dataset for three runs.

-### results
+## results

-This folder contains results of MLMs(results/ml), PLMs(results/plm) & LLM(results/llm).
+This folder contains results of MLMs, PLMs, LLM-prompting, and LLM-fine-tuning experiments.

+## results_analysis
+This folder contains the ensembled models analysis and the results analysis across issue types and problems categories.

+## sources
+This folder contains the source code for the data preparation, training, and evaluation of the models for all experiments.
+This folder contains the following files:
+TODO: Mehedi, please update the list of files here.
+1. ```a_annotation_and_issue_data_mapping.py```: This script will map the annotation data with the issue data and assign each issue comment an annotation code according to annotation data.
+2.

 # Run Models (To Run All Models, Run from Step #5):